yuw4ns/comp2000_2025/README.md

 - Comprehensive documentation and code organization
 - Real-time event-driven programming concepts

-The weather events system adds significant value beyond the original assignment by creating a dynamic, event-driven game environment that responds to real-world weather conditions with dramatic, engaging gameplay moments!
+With the addition of these features like the weather even system, it shows an insight to the original code by creating a dynamic game environment that corresponds to real world weather conditions with engaging gameplay.